Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 that enables the secure, reliable transport of data across unpredictable networks, such as the Internet.
 While any data type can be transferred via SRT, it is ideal for low latency (sub-second) video streaming.
-SRT provides high contribution bitrates over long distance connections.
+SRT enables high contribution bitrates over long distance connections.

 To achieve low latency streaming, SRT addresses timing issues.
-The characteristics of a stream from a source network can be notable changed by transmission over the public Internet, introducing delays, jitter, and packet loss.
-This, in turn, leads to problems with decoding, as the audio and video decoders do not receive packets at the expected pace.
+The characteristics of a stream from a source network can be notably changed by transmission over the public Internet, introducing delays, jitter, and packet loss.
+This, in turn, leads to problems with decoding, as audio and video decoders do not receive packets at the expected pace.
 The use of large buffers helps, but latency is increased.
 SRT includes a mechanism to keep a constant end-to-end latency, thus recreating the signal characteristics on the receiver side, and reducing the need for buffering.